-Pacific offers two engineering programs in cooperation with other institutions.
-These five-year programs are designed for students who are interested in careers in engineering and desire a broader background in the humanities and social sciences.
+Pacific offers engineering and applied science programs in cooperation with other institutions.
+These five-year programs are designed for students who are interested in engineering and in applied science and desire a broader background in the humanities and social sciences.